Comparative Analysis of Modern Machine Learning Models for Retail Sales Forecasting: Methodology and Data

 To ensure high-quality inputs for forecasting, a structured data preprocessing pipeline was implemented, including enrichment, imputation, transformation, and formatting steps appropriately adjusted for time series models.

+\textbf{Data Loading and Standardization.} The preprocessing pipeline begins by loading raw retail data and applying systematic column renaming and standardization to ensure consistency.
+Invalid entries are cleaned, and leaky or unstable columns, particularly inventory bookkeeping fields, are removed to prevent data leakage.
+Time-based and categorical features are constructed, including calendar effects and indicators for holidays, stock availability, promotional activity, and pension-day flags, the latter being particularly relevant for understanding demand patterns in retail contexts.
+A critical step in this phase involves discarding products that were unavailable or out of stock during the observation period.
+This filtering eliminates out-of-stock bias, which is essential for sales forecasting problems \cite{hyndman2018forecasting, chopra2019supply}, as it ensures the model learns from genuine demand patterns rather than supply constraints.
+The target variable is clipped and sanitized to remove outliers and implausible values.

-\textbf{Competitive and Macroeconomic Environment.} The point of sale store specific data was augmented with relevant competitive and macroeconomic indicator data.
+\textbf{Competitive and Macroeconomic Environment.} The point-of-sale, store-specific data were augmented with relevant competitive and macroeconomic indicator data.
 In order to control for the level of competition in the relevant geographic market, the count of competitors within a 1-kilometer radius and their prices for comparable items were added to the dataset.
 Further, macroeconomic environment variables from the National Statistical Office, such as Consumer Price Index (CPI), average salaries (national and regional), and population estimates within specific geographies, were included in order to control for the purchasing power and the size of the market.

-\textbf{Handling Missing Values.} Basic imputation strategies were applied first, including forward and backward fills for time-continuous numeric variables, and mode imputation for categorical fields.
-These methods were chosen for fields with stable or slowly changing, predictable behavior.
-In addition, we conducted a separate experiment with a deep learning-based imputation model to assess its impact on downstream predicting accuracy.
-Specifically, we used the SAITS model \cite{saits}, implemented via the PyPOTS library \cite{du2023pypots}, to impute missing values in the training and validation sets.
-This approach aimed to restore temporal consistency in volatile variables and evaluate whether improved continuity would benefit model performance.
-Figure \ref{fig:imputed_feature} illustrates a representative example of the imputation process, demonstrating how the applied methods restore temporal consistency in the data.

-\textbf{Feature Engineering.} Several engineered features were introduced to enrich the temporal signal.
-Lag and rolling-window statistics for sales and promotional indicators were created to capture historical dynamics, particularly beneficial for models like XGBoost and LightGBM that treat each row independently.
-All nominal prices were converted into real prices using CPI, and relative pricing metrics were computed: one measuring the chain’s pricing advantage or disadvantage versus competitors (out-store metrics), and another capturing intra-store product positioning within the same UoN.